cappuu02/Cybersecurity-Sapienza/2Semester/IOT/1-2) IOT.md

 ![[5.png]]

 The choice of what topology (and protocol) to use, highly depends on the application of the IoT system.
-- Mesh topology are more reliable, since they have redundant links and the failure OF one link does not necessarily disconnect the network.
+- Mesh topology are more reliable, since they have redundant links and the failure of one link does not necessarily disconnect the network.
 - Nevertheless, keeping more connections influences the power consumption of the devices.
 - Topologies depend also on the transmission range of the devices (trivially, two devices are connected by a link in a topology only if they are within the transmission range of one another)
 - In remote areas when devices can possibly be very far apart from each other, it might be necessary to leverage satellite communication.